-When to use GENOTROPIN MiniQuick
+When to use GENOTROPIN

-• GENOTROPIN MiniQuick should be used in the evening if possible.
+• GENOTROPIN should be used in the evening if possible.
 Normally, growth hormone is made by the body at night.
 Giving the injection at night helps to copy this process.

-How to use GENOTROPIN MiniQuick
+How to use GENOTROPIN

-- GENOTROPIN is given by injection under the skin (subcutaneous). - Use a different injection site every day to prevent wasting of skin fat at the injection site. - You will be taught how to mix and inject your GENOTROPIN in the GENOTROPIN MiniQuick syringe.
+- GENOTROPIN is given by injection under the skin (sub-cutaneous). - Use a different injection site every day to prevent wasting of skin fat at the injection site. - You will be taught how to mix and inject your GENOTROPIN using a disposable pre-filled pen (GENOTROPIN GoQuick[®]).

-When you mix the GENOTROPIN, gently tilt the GENOTROPIN MiniQuick syringe from side to side.
-Do not shake the syringe as this may deactivate the growth hormone.
+When you mix the GENOTROPIN, gently tilt the pen from side to side.
+Do not shake the pen as this may deactivate the growth hormone.
 After mixing check to make sure that the powder is completely dissolved and the solution is clear.
 Do not inject if the solution is cloudy or has particles in it.

-The mixed solution should be used straight away but can be stored in a refrigerator at 2-8°C protected from light for up to 24 hours.
+You can store GENOTROPIN in a refrigerator at 2-8°C for up to 28 days after it has been mixed.